quicwg/base-drafts/draft-ietf-quic-transport.md

 packet and a Protected packet) into one UDP datagram.
 This can reduce the number of UDP datagrams needed to send application data during the handshake and immediately afterwards.
-It is not necessary for senders to coalesce packets, though failing to do so will require sending a significantly larger number of datagrams during the handshake.
+It is not necessary for senders to coalesce packets, though not doing it leads larger number of datagrams during the handshake.
 Receivers MUST be able to process coalesced packets.

 Senders SHOULD coalesce packets in order of increasing encryption levels (Initial, Handshake, 0-RTT, 1-RTT), as this makes it more likely the receiver will be able to process all the packets in a single pass.
-A packet with a short header does not include a length, so it will always be the last packet included in a UDP datagram.
+A packet with a short header does not include a length, so it can only be the last packet included in a UDP datagram.

 Senders MUST NOT coalesce QUIC packets with different Destination Connection